 "A suspected case of measles was identified at one of our ambulatory facilities.
 A notice was sent out to our medical staff apprising them of the potential case while awaiting final results from the Department of Health.
 As with all public health issues, the Department of Health will oversee the release of information regarding this case." - St. Francis Health System

-This is the first confirmed case of measles in Oklahoma since May 2018.
+These are the first confirmed cases of measles in Oklahoma since May 2018.

 U.S. health officials told the Associated Press this year's count of measles cases has surpassed 800, a growing tally that is already the nation's highest in 25 years.

 The bulk of that number is made up of the increasing amount of cases in New York.

 People born between 1957 and 1989 may be under-vaccinated for measles and not know it, according to the Centers for Disease Control and Prevention, and some doctors are recommending they receive another dose of the vaccine.